Aerial view of two people lying on a sandy white beach shoreline of Lake Huron.

 Port Stanley Beach on Lake Erie

-Nestled on the north shore of Lake Erie at the mouth of Kettle Creek, the harbour village of Port Stanley is home to Main Beach, and the less bustling Erie Rest Beach, Little Beach and Pumphouse Beach.
+Nestled on the north shore of Lake Erie at the mouth of Kettle Creek, the harbour village of Port Stanley is home to Main Beach and the less bustling Erie Rest Beach, Little Beach and Pumphouse Beach.

-Main Beach is a beautiful, long sandy stretch that has earned the official Blue Flag status for its excellent care, including water quality, environmental responsibility and safety measures.
-Mobile mats are available, making the beach accessible to people using wheelchairs, walkers or strollers.
-You’ll also find accessible washrooms and changing facilities on-site.
+Main Beach is a beautiful, long sandy stretch that has earned the official Blue Flag status for its excellent care, water quality, environmental responsibility and safety measures.

 Enjoy swimming, sunbathing, boating and water sports.
 Canoe, kayak, paddleboat and SUP rentals are available at Bridgeview Marina.
 Besides sand and sun, the beach has a beach volleyball court, boardwalk and lifeguarding service during peak season.

 Paid parking is in effect for the beach to help direct and maintain traffic flow throughout the day.
-Main Beach attracts thousands of beachgoers each season, so parking elsewhere in town is often the better way to enjoy the beach hassle-free.
+Main Beach attracts thousands of beachgoers each season, so parking elsewhere in town is often the easiest way to enjoy the beach hassle-free.

 Greater Toronto Area